mrdalrymple/mailbox/NOTES.md

 # additionaly do: show the root contents of that sub package/version.
 # question: do I show both? the labels and the contents, or just show the contents, and they must specify --label to view the labels for that subpackage.

 > mb storage LUA/acdef/2de/Bin/

 mb storage LUA/acdef/2de/Bin/ --rmlabel

+# Labels

+## Custom labels
+Do we want a "special labels" section in the db.yml?
+- woud be a dictionary (key/value pairs) of label name and label value.
+- automatically added to label queries
+- not able to be deleted via the CLI?
+- Example - layout_hash: a23d91f...
+- This might be something orgs want to automatically add
+- Do we do this on package creation?
+  - What about when package already created by org makes a new special/custom label type?
+How to propogate that to all?

 # TODOs